krakend/krakend-documentation/authorization/jwt-signing.md

 **Optional fields**:

 - `full`: *boolean*.
 Use JSON format instead of the compact form JWT is giving.
 - `disable_jwk_security`: *boolean*.
 When `true`, disables security of the JWK client and allows insecure connections (plain HTTP) to download the keys.
-Don't recommended for production.
+Not recommended for production.

 **Security enforcement**:

 - `jwk_fingerprints`: *string list*.
 A list of fingerprints (the unique identifier of the certificate) for certificate pinning and avoid man in the middle attacks.
 Add fingerprints in `base64` format.
 - `cipher_suites`: *integers list*.
 Override the default cipher suites.
 Unless you have a legacy JWK, you don't need to add this value.
 - `jwk_local_ca`: *string*.
 Path to the certificate of the CA that verifies a secure connection when downloading the JWK.
-Use when not recognized by the system (e.g, self-signed certificates).
+Use when not recognized by the system (e.g., self-signed certificates).

 The following example contains every single option available: